animeshchittora/vtrecon/README.md

 Steps to setup
 1. Getting a API key.
-    visit virustotal website and register on it to get an API key.
+    1.visit virustotal website and register on it to get an API key.

 2. Setting up python modules
-    sudo pip3 install pyfiglet
+   1. sudo pip3 install pyfiglet
-    sudo pip3 install requests
+   2. sudo pip3 install requests
-    sudo pip3 install json
+   3. sudo pip3 install json